-Upon receipt of a domestic relations order issued by a court of competent jurisdiction with respect to your interest in the DC Plan Component of the Hybrid Plan, the University shall determine whether such domestic relations order constitutes a qualified domestic relations order ("QDRO").
+Upon receipt of a domestic relations order issued by a court of competent jurisdiction with respect to your interest in the DC Component of the Hybrid Plan, the University shall determine whether such domestic relations order constitutes a qualified domestic relations order ("QDRO").
 If it is determined that a domestic relations order is a QDRO, the alternate payee may receive a distribution in a single lump sum at any time.
 There will be a charge to your account for processing of a QDRO.
-A QDRO may not provide for a benefit not allowed by the DC Plan Component of the Hybrid Plan.
+A QDRO may not provide for a benefit not allowed by the DC Component of the Hybrid Plan.
 Procedures to determine the qualified status of a domestic relations order, to administer distributions mandated by a QDRO, and to implement the QDRO provisions are available upon request.

 Additional information about QDRO processing may be found in the ERIP plan document.
-You may view the ERIP plan document, Section 530.030 online at http://www.umsystem.edu/um/rules/collected rules/benefit/ch500 or contact the UM System Office of Human Resources Service Center.
+You may request a copy of the ERIP plan document by contacting the UM System Office of Human Resources Service Center.